sstjohn/x6100-wspr/docs/README.md

 * Set the `X6100_SDCARD_DEV` environment variable to the SD card device and the buildroot will update its second partition with the new rootfs in the post image step.
 (See `br2_external/build/post_image.sh` for details.)
-* The kernel built in the buildroot will boot, but will not drive the display as panel drivers are not available.
-The post-build step replaces the built kernel and modules with those from Xiegu's April 2022 firmware in order to make the screen work.
 * Demo GUI injection library is injected by default as of v0.8.
 To preinject a previous or custom release, set the LD_PRELOAD environment variable to libqinj.so.1.0.0 and export it prior to running /usr/app_qt/x6100_ui_v100.